Hidden East Anglia:

 Meldreth, Cambridgeshire: The Kneesworth Road runs out of Meldreth across a slope called Mettle Hill (TL364457), where Roman remains were found in the 19th century.
 In 1319 it is recorded as 'Motloweyhil', and was probably the meeting place for Armingford Hundred.

 New Buckenham, Norfolk: There is now no trace of Haugh Head, a ditched enclosure once to be found at TM094900, in fields south-east of the village.
-It has been claimed as the site of a Hundred Court, and pre-dating the 12th century.
+It has been claimed as the site of the Shropham Hundred Court, and pre-dating the 12th century.

-Snettisham, Norfolk: It has been suggested that Smethdon Hundred met at the former site of a Bronze Age mound at approx. TF733340, some way east of the village.
+Snettisham, Norfolk: It has been suggested that Smithdon or Smethdon Hundred met at the former site of a Bronze Age mound at approx. TF733340, some way east of the village.
 It was recorded as Smithdon Hill on a map of 1626.
+An alternative site is further to the south-east, a bell barrow on the heath at Great Bircham (TF776308).

 Stanford Rivers, Essex: A now-destroyed mill mound at TL515025, at the hamlet of Toot Hill, has been suggested as a possible hundred moot site.

-Stoke Holy Cross, Norfolk: A burial mound known as Modberge (from Old English gemot-beorg, 'hill of assembly') stood somewhere in this parish, and was once the moot hill for Henstead Hundred.
+Stoke Holy Cross, Norfolk: A burial mound known as Modberge or Medberge (from Old English gemot-beorg, 'hill of assembly') stood somewhere in the Upper Stoke area of this parish, and was once the moot hill for Henstead Hundred.

 Stradsett, Norfolk: Still surviving is The Mount, a Bronze Age bowl barrow at TF671063, which was the moot place for Clacklose Hundred.

-Swaffham, Norfolk: The assembly for Greenhoe Hundred was held at the tumuli called the Green Hills just south of Swaffham.
-One still survives, at TF828056.
+Swaffham, Norfolk: The assembly for South Greenhoe Hundred was held at the tumuli called the Green Hills just south of Swaffham.
+The site of one still survives on the OS map, at TF828056.

 Swardeston, Norfolk: The moot for Humbleyard Hundred was convened at a rectangular earthwork enclosure that used to exist at TG212021.